annejan/bolt-extension-clientlogin/readme.md

   1. Agree to terms and services
   1. Click Create
 1. Expand 'APIs & auth' menu and select 'Credentials'
   1. Under 'OAuth' click 'Create new Client ID'
   1. In the 'Create Client ID' dialogue
   - **Application Type**: Web Application
   - **Authorized JavaScript Origins**: http://your-bolt-site.com
     *(change the domain name to match yours)*
   - **Authorized Redirect URI**: http://your-bolt-site.com/authenticate/endpoint?hauth.done=Google
     *(change the domain name to match yours)*
   1. Click 'Create'
+1. Expand 'APIs & auth' menu and select 'Consent screen'
+  1. Set your desired email address from the selector
+  1. Set a unique 'Product Name'
 1. Add the 'Client ID' and 'Client Secret' to your config.yml

+**NOTE** It may take as long as 10 minutes for the changes to propagate and the client ID and secret to work

 Twitter
 -------